Bootz999/need-help-del-old-user-on-phone-/README+HELPME.md

 # need-help-del-old-user-on-phone?!?!?
-Really starting to piss me!!!! off Ive been
+Really starting to piss me off!!!!
+Ive been
 Watching videos on YouTube to try and help
 To all my knowledge which is very little in
 Coding ive